tlaukkanen/azure-devops-ai-code-review/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Create a report to help us improve AI code reviewer
 title: ''
-labels: ''
-assignees: ''

----

----
-name: Bug Report
-about: Create a bug report to help us improve

 ---